Frequently Asked Questions

 Surgeries are aimed to lessen obstruction of the various sites of anatomical obstruction of the upper airway, mouth, nose and throat.
 Sometimes these surgical procedures are combined.
 Unfortunately, surgical success is often unpredictable and less effective than PAP devices with the exception of tracheostomy, which is rarely recommended.

 During your consultation, the doctor will explore any surgery options that may be right for you.

 Most of the surgical procedures have a reported success rate of 50-60 percent in selected patients, whereas maxillomandibular advancement has a success rate of 90 percent.
 Although surgery is not without risks and not as predictable as positive airway pressure therapy, surgery remains an important therapeutic consideration in all patients with OSA.
-Dr. Desai will evaluate you and, if he feels you may be a surgical candidate, he will refer you to an experienced and capable surgeon.
+Dr. Asmi will evaluate you and, if he feels you may be a surgical candidate, he will refer you to an experienced and capable surgeon.

 Oral Sleep Appliance options:

 - Tongue retaining devices (they hold the tongue in a forward position with a suction bulb)

 - Mandibular positioning devices (they reposition and maintain the lower jaw in a protruded position).

 Typically oral sleep appliances work best for patients who snore and have more apneas when they are sleeping on their backs.
 It is generally restricted to patients who have an apnea/hypopnea index of less than 30 events/hour.
 It works best for patients who have an overbite.
 It is contraindicated in patients with TMJ dysfunction.
 They are comfortable, small, and the treatment is non-invasive.
 They are not usually covered by insurance costing from $2,000 to $3,000.
 These devices should by made and fitted by dentists with experience.
 Dr. Asmi has a list of experienced and competent dentists he trusts.

 How do I verify insurance coverage?